October 21st, 2020

 The Difference Between Calling B2B and B2C

-Contrary to B2C calling, you don’t need consent if you do cold B2B calling (answering the phone is consent in itself!).
-However, you need to have a legitimate purpose, which means that you need to consider your interest as a business and make sure that the prospect could be interested in your product or services.
-Also, make sure that it’s the right decision maker you’re calling.
+However, you need a legitimate purpose, which means considering your interest as a business and ensuring the prospect could be interested in your product or services.
+Also, make sure you're calling the right decision-maker.

 We’ll get back to the tricky part of obtaining consent to record a conversation in a bit.
-First, let's focus on getting consent to send an e-mail.
+First, let's focus on getting consent to send an email.

 Unless you have recorded the conversation (and thus also the consent to send an e-mail), you can repeat what the prospect has consented to during the call in the e-mail follow-up.